 There are many benefits to paying off one loan very quickly over paying down all my loans at the same time.

-I now have almost four hundred dollars a month more in cash flow, because I don’t have to make payments on the loan anymore!
+- More cash flow when I pay off a loan: I have almost four hundred dollars a month more in cash flow because I don’t have to make payments on the loan anymore!

-I can now use my cash flow to pay off another rental property.
-I will use the same cash flow I used to pay off rental property number 1 to pay off another house!
+- With a mortgage paid off I can pay off another house faster: I can use my cash flow to pay off another rental property.
+I will use the same cash flow I used to pay off rental property number 1 to pay off another rental property!
 I think I will pay off rental property number 4 next because it is actually the next ARM that will adjust the soonest since I refinanced rental property number 2 and rental property number 3.

 The next part of my plan to pay off my rental properties

 As I mentioned I will apply my cash flow to rental property number four, which has about $87,000 left on the mortgage.
 I should be able to come very close to paying that property off in 2014 or early 2015 thanks to buying more properties in 2015 and increasing my cash flow with each purchase.
-I want to buy six more rentals in 2104 and that increased cash flow should help out tremendously.
-For more information on my investing please check out my complete guide to investing in long-term rental properties.
+I want to buy six more rentals in 2014 and that increased cash flow should help out tremendously.
+For more information on my investing please check out my complete guide to purchasing long-term rental properties.